dart-lang/site-www/src/_tutorials/language/futures.md

    `gatherNewsReports()`, which begins executing synchronously.
-1. Because `gatherNewsReports()` is an async function, when it reaches its `return` statement it pauses its execution and returns an uncompleted Future (an instance of `Future<String>`).
+1. Because `gatherNewsReports()` is an async function, when it reaches its `return` statement it pauses its execution and returns an uncompleted future (an instance of `Future<String>`).
-1. Because `printDailyNewsDigest()` is an async function and is awaiting a value, it pauses its execution and returns an uncompleted Future (in this case, an instance of `Future<void>`) to its caller (`main()`).
+1. Because `printDailyNewsDigest()` is an async function and is awaiting a value, it pauses its execution and returns an uncompleted future (in this case, an instance of `Future<void>`) to its caller (`main()`).
 1. The remaining print functions execute.
 Because they're synchronous, each function executes fully before moving on to the next print function.
 For example, the winning lottery numbers are all printed before the weather forecast is printed.
 1. When `main()` has finished executing, the asynchronous functions can resume execution.
-First, the Future returned by `gatherNewsReports()` completes.
+First, the future returned by `gatherNewsReports()` completes.
    Then `printDailyNewsDigest()` continues executing, printing the news.
-1. When the `printDailyNewsDigest()` function body finishes executing, the Future that it originally returned completes, and the app exits.
+1. When the `printDailyNewsDigest()` function body finishes executing, the future that it originally returned completes, and the app exits.

 Note that an async function starts executing right away (synchronously).
-The function pauses execution and returns an uncompleted Future when it reaches the first occurrence of any of the following:
+The function pauses execution and returns an uncompleted future when it reaches the first occurrence of any of the following:

-* The function's first `await` expression (after the function gets the uncompleted Future from that expression).
+* The function's first `await` expression (after the function gets the uncompleted future from that expression).
 * Any `return` statement in the function.
 * The end of the function body.

 ### Handling errors {#handling-errors-async}

-If a Future-returning function completes with an error, you probably want to capture that error.
+If a `Future`-returning function completes with an error, you probably want to capture that error.
 Async functions can handle errors using try-catch:

 <?code-excerpt "misc/lib/tutorial/daily_news.dart (try-catch)"?>